etnt/qai/README.md

 ## Introduction

-This is a collection of simple Python scripts that interact with an LLM to create some application.
+This is a collection of simple Python scripts that interact with an LLM to create some applications.
 The intention is to get a better understanding of this technology and how it can be used.

 An interesting discussion with GPT4 about what a GPT system is can be found